 So is gatekeeping about blocking access and stopping the communication flow as some suggest?
 Or is it about scheduling, prioritising, good planning and effective time management?
 Good time management is about spending time on what is “important”.

-When scheduling time for our manager we spend our time in one of four ways (see table)
+When scheduling time for our executives we spend our time in one of four ways:

 Priority goals

-The reality is that the more senior the manager, the more people will want to see them.
-So is it reasonable to believe that your boss will always be available without their time being scheduled?
+The reality is that the more senior the executive, the more people will want to see them.
+So is it reasonable to believe that your executive will always be available without their time being scheduled?

 The Gatekeeper’s Role

-It is our role to manage that schedule at our managers’ discretion.
-Crucial to successfully managing someone’s diary is having the assistant and manager in lockstep with each other so they can back you up when needed.
-We need to be that important link that protects our boss from the non-urgent, unimportant interruptions so that the important matters are given priority.
+It is our role to manage that schedule at our executive’s discretion.
+Crucial to successfully managing someone’s diary is having the Assistant and the executive in lockstep with each other so they can back you up when needed.
+We need to be that important link that protects our boss from non-urgent, unimportant interruptions so that important matters are given priority.

 Time at face value?

-Imagine that your boss has just returning from two weeks of annual leave.
+Imagine that your executive has just returned from two weeks of annual leave.
 They will need time to play catch-up.
 You’ll free up time for them when they are back in the office for that purpose.
 Or imagine if they have been off-site at a client meeting and you know there is a possibility it will take longer than expected and that travel and traffic needs to be factored in.
 Imagine they have been in meetings all day long and an important matter needs to be brought to their attention.
 Unfortunately, they have people queuing at their door.
-Back to back meetings with no breaks can ruin the day and create a backlog.
+Back-to-back meetings with no breaks can ruin the day and create a backlog.

 Take control

-As an assistant we know when our boss is overloaded.
+As an Assistant, we know when our executive is overloaded.
 We know when people are beating them up or chasing things that they haven’t had time to do.
 We know when they are having a difficult meeting or when they are becoming stressed, tired and grumpy often before they do and we schedule and prioritise accordingly.
-Whilst our boss is busy looking after all the people that work for them, someone has to look after the boss… and that is what we do.
+Whilst our executive is busy looking after all the people that work for them, someone has to look after the executive… and that is what we do.

 People quickly learn that they need to plan ahead if a deadline is looming and they need input into a decision or a signoff.
-And this is where a PA can help in that we can set the expectation of when our manager will be available and we can ensure that important matters are brought to his attention as soon as possible.
+And this is where an Assistant can help in that we can set the expectation of when our executive will be available and we can ensure that important matters are brought to their attention as soon as possible.
 People quickly learn that going through us could be used to their advantage.

-As mentioned previously, the key to mastering this skill is to ensure you are in lockstep with your manager.
+As mentioned previously, the key to mastering this skill is to ensure you are in lockstep with your executive.

 The key to a successful partnership is communication, empathy, mutual respect, trust and loyalty.